justme-1968/homebridge-fhem/README.md

 ###for the homekit -> FHEM direction:
 - delay: true/<number> -> the value ist send afer one second/<number>ms of inactivity
+- factor: divide homekit value by this factor
 - maxValue: for all int and float characteristics -> the allowed range for this value in homekit
 - max: the max value the reading has in fhem, only if different from maxValue
 - cmd: the set command to use: set <device> <cmd> <value>